 The adventure started off early in the morning before dawn, I drove north until I started to see the sunrise, this was close to La Cruz de Huanacaxtle, so I turned off the road, took some sunrise photos and turned in to La Cruz, the town is nice, they were renovating parts of the town, so it looked a bit messy.

-Went to the Plaza, took some photos and went in to the Marina, I found they were holding a open sea swimming event, so the place was quite active.
+Went to the Plaza, took some photos and went into the Marina, I found they were holding an open sea swimming event, so the place was quite active.

 The Marina is nice and the beach, La Manzanilla, though relatively small is a nice quiet beach which obviously is great for families.
 Access is easy either via the Marina or a side street of the plaza that follows the edges of the local church and takes you to the beach

 El Anclote beach is a short stretch flanked by a lot of hotels, palapas and restaurants and two stone piers, though I understood the beach continued westward all the way until the golf club starts and from there on the beach there has another name, the beach west of the pier is alright for some 50 meters, but becomes quite rocky and is more a beach you’d stroll along looking for treasures the sea washed up.
 I found a stretch of the beach filled with broken white coral that was quite interesting… where are they coming from?...
 [I know now, the Marietas have coral reefs and there are places around the bay that have reefs too].

 I then decided to go northwards, just outside Punta de Mita going towards Bucerías, there is a crossroad where you can start driving north towards Litubu, Sayulita and further north to other beaches like San Pancho (San Francisco), Lo De Marcos, Rincon de Guayabitos and the rest of the Riviera Nayarit (was just about to write Maya…), so I decided to go to Sayulita and Lo De Marcos, which seemed to be quite nice and interesting (left San Pancho for another trip).